bwsw/cloudstack-ui/docs/source/CSUI-Accounts.rst

 The list of actions allows an Administrator to:

 - Disable account - Allows disabling an account.
 By disabling the account all users for this account will no longer have access to their cloud resources.
 All running VMs will be immediately shut down.
-Click "Disable account" and confirm your action in the dialogue window.
+Click "Disable account" and confirm your action in the dialog window.
 The account will be inactive.

 - Enable account - Allows activating a disabled account.
-Click "Enable account" and confirm your action in the dialogue window.
+Click "Enable account" and confirm your action in the dialog window.
 The account will be activated.

 - Delete account - Allows an Administrator to delete an account from the system.
-Confirm your action in the dialogue window, and the account will be deleted.
+Confirm your action in the dialog window, and the account will be deleted.

 .. - Lock account - Allows locking an account from its users.
 By locking the account all users for this account will no longer be able to manage their cloud resources.
 Existing resources can still be accessed.
-Click "Lock account" and confirm your action in the dialogue window.
+Click "Lock account" and confirm your action in the dialog window.
 The account will be locked.

 .. |bell icon| image:: _static/bell_icon.png
 .. |refresh icon| image:: _static/refresh_icon.png